 These are not the people that should be featured.
 Showcasing those who retired from one thing to earn significant income in some other manner only serves to make it appear as though true early retirement is a pipe dream and can’t be achieved without additional passive or active income no matter what the experts try to tell you.

-If you want to learn about early retirement, don’t ask me.
-I’m working two jobs.
+If you want to learn what true early retirement is like, don’t ask me.
+I’m retired not retired.

 Find the True FIRE Walkers